ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Mostly sunny.
-High near 39, with temperatures falling to around 36 in the afternoon.
-South southwest wind around 5 mph.<br></div>
+High near 40, with temperatures falling to around 37 in the afternoon.
+South southwest wind around 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Mostly cloudy.
-Low around 27, with temperatures rising to around 29 overnight.
+         <h3>Tonight</h3>Mostly cloudy, with a low around 28.
 Southeast wind around 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>A chance of snow between 7am and 9am, then a chance of rain.
-Mostly cloudy.
-High near 37, with temperatures falling to around
+         <h3>Tuesday</h3>A slight chance of snow between 7am and 9am, then a chance of freezing drizzle and a chance of drizzle between 9am and 5pm.
-         35 in the afternoon.
-Northeast wind 2 to 8 mph.
+         Cloudy, with a high near 37.
+North northeast wind 2 to 10 mph, with gusts as high as 18 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>Mostly cloudy, with a low around 20.
-North wind 5 to 8 mph.<br></div>
+         <h3>Tuesday Night</h3>Mostly cloudy, with a low around 22.
+North wind around 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">